gazoodle/geckolib/README.md

  - Add mechanism to locate a spa in the manager class based on it's identifier
  - Set worker threads to daemon mode
  - Re-structure for better lifetime management and easier clienting
+ - Merged PR from dukey32123 supplying waterfall constants ... need to find key code too.
+ - flake8 and black formatting and tidy-up

 ## Done/Fixed in 0.3.10
  - Try upload to PiPY